 What’s the difference between the medications?

-The products we sell for asthma fall into two categories; relievers and preventers.
+Asthma medication falls into two categories; relievers and preventers.
 Which one you use will depend on the severity of your symptoms; those who only experience mild infrequent flare-ups will likely only need a reliever; while persons with recurrent problems may need to use a preventer for a time, and also use a reliever occasionally to treat sudden ‘attacks’ or exacerbations.
 A combination inhaler is the recommended choice in these situations, as a once or twice daily dose provides both forms of treatment.

 Are there different side effects?